deepgram-devs/live-transcription-badge/README.md

 npm install
 ```

-Rename `.env.example` to `.env`, popualte with your keys from step 1, and run the project with `npm start`.
+Rename `.env.example` to `.env`, populate with your keys from step 1, and run the project with `npm start`.

 ## Questions?